 Be Clear and Consistent:

-Don’t assume that your children know how you feel about underage drinking.
-You must take an active role in shaping their ideas about alcohol use.
+Don’t assume that your children know how you feel about underage drinking, marijuana/cannabis use, or vaping.
+You must take an active role in shaping their ideas.

 Limiting Youth Access to Alcohol: